SPARC-X/SPARC-X-API/doc/basic_usage.md

 4. Geometric optimization using ASE's optimizers

-The power of `SPARC-X-API` is to combine single point `SPARC` calculations with advanced ASE optimizers, such as BFGS, FIRE or GPMin.
+The power of `SPARC-X-API` is to combine single point `SPARC` calculations with advanced ASE optimizers, such as `BFGS`, `FIRE` or `GPMin`.
 Example 2 can be re-written as:

 ```python
 from sparc.calculator import SPARC